Hew Locke

 Hew Donald Joseph Locke (born 13 October 1959) is a British sculptor and contemporary visual artist based in Brixton, London.
 In 2000, he won a Paul Hamlyn Award and the EASTinternational Award.
 He grew up in Guyana, but has lived most of his adult life in London.

 In 2010, he was shortlisted for the Fourth plinth, Trafalgar Square, London.
 In 2015, Prince William, Duke of Cambridge dedicated Locke's public sculpture The Jurors, commissioned to commemorate 800 years since the signing of Magna Carta.
-In 2025 his permanent series of sculptures "Cargoes" was installed at King Edward Memorial Park, London, consisting of 6 bronze boats illustrating the history of the Thames and the local community.
+In 2026 his permanent series of sculptures "Cargoes" was opened to the public in King Edward Memorial Park, London, consisting of 6 bronze boats illustrating the history of the Thames and the local community.